megvalcour/bee-spelled/README.md

+# BeeSpelled

+## Under Development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is my first stab at a React app, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is under very heavy development.

 ## Available Scripts